-Local election results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off
+Results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off

 Sinn Féin has aced the northern nationalist vote by promising a politically unified island that it is still in no position to deliver.
 Yet it remains a minority preference in the north whilst Southern voters remain unconvinced that it can be trusted with power.

-But if this was a disappointment for Sinn Fein not all of the causes lie with them.
+But if this was a disappointment for Sinn Féin not all of the causes lie with them.
 They face a changed environment, with far more competition in the opposition space, and an activist government that is tackling most of the issues it tries to raise.

 What fired a lot of passion on the right, where some of SF’s nationalist core came from, was immigration.
 Ironically they took more heat than the government, for siding with the government.
 Leadership, even of the opposition, clearly has downsides.